 - WMU Grant has limited funding and is provided by WMU to students with need.
 Eligibility is based in part on your expected family contribution.

-WMU breaks the school year into four semesters.
+WMU breaks the school year into two semesters (fall and spring) and two sessions (summer I and summer II).
 Financial aid is based on your estimated full-time enrollment.
 Most students enroll for fall and spring semesters.
-You may also enroll for classes during summer I and summer II.
-Both of these semesters require an additional financial aid application.
-Your award letter shows your aid by semester.
+You may also enroll for classes during summer I and summer II .
+Both of these sessions require an additional financial aid application.
+Your award letter shows your aid by semester/session.

 Your total award is the last column of your award information.
 It shows how much you have been awarded by each financial aid program.